 - 1 tbsp Chickpea flour/ besan

-Cut the edges on both ends, and slit the okra in half or three slices, depending on the size of each piece.
-Keep them aside.
-Cut round slices almost 1/4" if you do not want the long slices..Your call.
+- Cut the edges on both ends, and slit the okra in half or three slices, depending on the size of each piece or cut round slices almost 1/4" or smaller if you do not want the long slices.

-Heat the oil, and add the cut onions.
+- Heat the oil, and add the onion cubes.

-Saute the onions for 2-3 minutes (do not brown the onions).
-Then add sliced lady finger/Okra, and mix.
+- Sautè the onions for 2-3 minutes (do not brown the onions).
+Then add bhindi /Okra, and mix.

-Saute on full heat, without covering.You need to keep stirring, till the sliminess/ stickiness is all gone.
-You can taste it, and if the okra is now soft and tender, it is cooked.Adjust seasoning if you want to.
+- Sautè on high heat, without covering.You need to keep stirring, till the sliminess/ stickiness is all gone.
+If the okra is now soft and tender, it is cooked.Adjust seasoning if required.

-Add the besan/ chickpea flour, mix it thoroughly with Okra, and cook for 4-5 minutes till the Bhindi is all coated with flour and the it is nicely cooked and crispy.
+- Add the besan/ chickpea flour, mix it thoroughly with Okra, and cook for 5-7 minutes till the Bhindi is coated with flour and the it is nicely cooked and crispy.